A Robust 3D Registration Method via Simultaneous Inlier Identification and Model Estimation: Efficient Alternating Minimization Algorithms for Solving the SIME Formulation

+The B-M method is especially efficient to handle SDP problems, which has been applied in robotics and vision such as \cite{56}.
 With this reformulation, the parameter number is reduced from ${(N + 1)^2}$ to $p(N + 1)$.
-It has been proven that there exists an optimum of (\ref{eq15}) with rank less than $\lceil {\sqrt {2N} } \rceil$ [33, 25], hence using $p \!\geq\! \lceil {\sqrt {2N} } \rceil$ can guarantee that any optimum of (\ref{eq16}) is also an optimum of (\ref{eq15}).
-Meanwhile, although problem (\ref{eq16}) is nonconvex, it almost never has any spurious local optima [34].
+It has been proven that there exists an optimum of (\ref{eq15}) with rank less than $\lceil {\sqrt {2N} } \rceil$ \cite{25,33}, hence using $p \!\geq\! \lceil {\sqrt {2N} } \rceil$ can guarantee that any optimum of (\ref{eq16}) is also an optimum of (\ref{eq15}).
+Meanwhile, although problem (\ref{eq16}) is nonconvex, it almost never has any spurious local optima \cite{34}.

-\textit{Proposition 6 [34].} For almost all ${\mathbf{\Lambda }}$, if $p(p + 1) \geq 2(N + 1)$, any local optimum ${{\mathbf{R}}^ \bullet }$ of (\ref{eq16}) is a global optimum of (\ref{eq16}), and ${{\mathbf{R}}^ \bullet }{{\mathbf{R}}^{ \bullet T}}$ is a global optimum of (\ref{eq15}).
+\textit{\textbf{Proposition 4 \cite{34}.} For almost all ${\mathbf{\Lambda }}$, if $p(p + 1) \geq 2(N + 1)$, any local optimum ${{\mathbf{R}}^ \bullet }$ of (\ref{eq16}) is a global optimum of (\ref{eq16}), and ${{\mathbf{R}}^ \bullet }{{\mathbf{R}}^{ \bullet T}}$ is a global optimum of (\ref{eq15}).}

 This result implies that, despite the nonconvexity of (\ref{eq16}), local optimization algorithms can converge to global optima.
-Accordingly, the first-order augmented Lagrangian algorithm [25] can be used.
+Accordingly, the first-order augmented Lagrangian algorithm \cite{25} can be used.
 Rather than directly using this algorithm, we exploit the sparsity structure of the problem to achieve further acceleration.
 This is based on the fact that only the first column, first row and diagonal of ${\mathbf{\Lambda }}$ have nonzero elements.
-Specifically, let ${\mathbf{r}}_i^T: = {\mathbf{R}}(i,:)$ denote the $i$-th row of ${\mathbf{R}}$ and ${\mathbf{r}}: = {[{\mathbf{r}}_1^T,{\mathbf{r}}_2^T, \cdots ,{\mathbf{r}}_{N + 1}^T]^T} \in {\mathbb{R}^{p(N + 1)}}$, using the equivalence between ${\text{diag}}({\mathbf{R}}{{\mathbf{R}}^T}) = {{\mathbf{1}}_{N + 1}}$ and ${\left\| {{{\mathbf{r}}_i}} \right\|^2} = 1$ for $1 \leq i \leq N + 1$, problem (\ref{eq16}) can be reformulated as an unconstrained problem
+Specifically, let ${\mathbf{r}}_i^T: = {\mathbf{R}}(i,:)$ denote the $i$-th row of ${\mathbf{R}}$ and ${\mathbf{r}}: = {[{\mathbf{r}}_1^T,{\mathbf{r}}_2^T, \cdots, {\mathbf{r}}_{N + 1}^T]^T} \in {\mathbb{R}^{p(N + 1)}}$, using the equivalence between ${\text{diag}}({\mathbf{R}}{{\mathbf{R}}^T}) = {{\mathbf{1}}_{N + 1}}$ and ${\left\| {{{\mathbf{r}}_i}} \right\|^2} = 1$ for $1 \leq i \leq N + 1$, problem (\ref{eq16}) can be reformulated as an unconstrained problem

-where the norm-one constraints are removed by changing variable to ${[{\mathbf{R}}(i,:)]^T} = {{\mathbf{r}}_i}/\left\| {{{\mathbf{r}}_i}} \right\|$ [35], which leads to an unconstrained formulation.
+where the norm-one constraints are removed by changing variable to ${[{\mathbf{R}}(i,:)]^T} = {{\mathbf{r}}_i}/\left\| {{{\mathbf{r}}_i}} \right\|$ \cite{35}, which leads to an unconstrained formulation.